weiyuwang2024/vibecoding/transcripts.md

 #### 5. Last Resort: Burn It Down

-Sometimes, complexity becomes unmanageable when working on big changes. if you or the agent are unable to fix the code issue, don't be afraid to start fresh.
+Sometimes, complexity becomes unmanageable when working on big changes.
+If you or the agent are unable to fix the code issue, don't be afraid to start fresh.
 Sometimes a clean slate is more efficient than trying to untangle a mess.

 These aren't just tips - they're battle-tested strategies from teams shipping production code with AI agents.